shaialoni/Weather-app/README.md

 - An input field for a user to enter a zip code
 - A submit button
 - When the submit button is clicked:
-    - A GET request should fetch the weather data from the API
+    - A GET request should hit a route that fetches and returns the weather data from the API
     - The following data should be rendered on the page:
         - City name
         - Current temperature